One Pot Cherry Tomato Pasta

 This post may contain affiliate links.
 Please read our disclosure policy.

-If you love one pot pasta recipes, try my Viral One Pot French Onion Pasta, inspired by classic French onion soup, or my Tomato, Boursin, and Shrimp Baked Orzo, a twist on the viral feta pasta.
+If you love easy one-pot pasta recipes, try my Viral One Pot French Onion Pasta or Tomato, Boursin, and Shrimp Baked Orzo next.

 See the recipe card below for the complete list of ingredients with exact quantities.